Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Why it matters

 Sometimes giving our dogs a chance to slow down is actually helpful to walk training.
 We're encouraging our dogs to explore things they're interested in and being better partners to them instead of insisting on a walk that's too brisk and rigid to stop and smell the flowers (or, you know, the scent of previous animals who left their mark).

-Once per week plan to take your dog on a walk where you let them sniff as much as they want.
-No pulling your dog away or telling them to "come on."
-Just let them sniff to their hearts content.
+Once per week plan to take your dog on a walk where you let your pup sniff as much as he or she wants.
+No pulling your dog away or telling your dog to "come on."
+Just let your pup sniff to his/her heart's content.

 Mistake # 5: Not using distance to your advantage

 Whether your dog is fearful, reactive, or just an excitable goofball, there are going to be things in the environment (LOTS of things) that provoke extra pulling or other behaviors we don’t like to see on our walks (spinning, lunging, barking, lying down, etc).

 Your dog can learn good walk behaviors only when his/her walks are safe and fun.
 Many pet owners (or even a "pro" dog walker) can miss the opportunity to take advantage of distance as a simple tool to buy time and space -- and importantly, safety -- to control a situation.
 If your dog is frightened or over threshold, all their energies are consumed by emotions so it's up to you to either anticipate a potential problem or remove your dog from the area quickly, offer your dog plenty of treats, and start fresh another day.

 Being aware of our dogs' thresholds - the distance at which they can perceive these things without totally losing it - is incredibly important.
 For example, walking dogs on a narrow street or city sidewalks where they are expected to pass other dogs in extremely close proximity can be really challenging for dogs all over the behavioral spectrum!